cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-pipeline/content/labs/cross-team-collaboration.md

 }
 ```

-That event will be published **across all Managed Controllers in the Workshop cluster** via the CloudBees CI Cloud Operations Center event router triggering everyone's **insurance-frontend-build-deploy** Pipelines to run.
+That event will be published **across all Managed Controllers in the Workshop cluster** via the CloudBees CI Cloud Operations Center event router, triggering everyone's **insurance-frontend-build** Pipelines to run.

-8. Now, once that change is committed, and the job with the `publishEvent` runs, everyone will see the open **PR** branch of their **insurance-frontend-build-deploy** job triggered by the `deploy-event` JSON event and if you explore the **Console Output** of that build you will see that the `BASE_IMAGE_TAG` value is coming from the published event payload instead of what is specified in the `Dockerfile` of the `insurance-frontend` repository.
+8. Now, once that change is committed, and the job with the `publishEvent` runs, everyone will see the open **PR** branch of their **insurance-frontend-build** job triggered by the JSON event and if you explore the **Console Output** of that build you will see that the `BASE_IMAGE_TAG` value is coming from the published event payload instead of what is specified in the `Dockerfile` of the `insurance-frontend` repository.
+9.